Nicho Hynes: Cronulla-Sutherland Sharks (2022-)

 In round 1 of the 2022 NRL season, Hynes made his club debut for Cronulla-Sutherland in their 24-19 loss against Canberra.

 In round 2, Hynes kicked the winning conversion for Cronulla after the full time siren to defeat Parramatta 18-16.

-On 29 May, Hynes was selected as 18th man by New South Wales to play in game one of the 2022 State of Origin series.
+On 29 May, Hynes was selected as 18th man by New South Wales in game one of the 2022 State of Origin series, but did not play.

 In round 20, Hynes kicked a field goal in golden point extra-time to win the match 21-20 over South Sydney.

 In round 23, Hynes starred for Cronulla scoring two tries in a 40-6 victory over Manly in the battle of the beaches game.

 Hynes capped off his first season at the Sharks receiving the Dally M Medal and the Provan-Summons Medal on 28 September.